 5.2.21.2.1 General

 Service Description: The Nnsacf_NumberOfUEsPerSlice services control the number of UEs registered with a network slice for the network slices subject to NSAC.
-The AMF can request the NSACF to check whether the number of UEs registered with a network slice has reached the maximum number of UEs per network slice and the AMF can also request the NSACF to update the number of UEs registered with a network slice.
+The consumer NF (e.g. AMF) can request the NSACF to check whether the number of UEs registered with a network slice has reached the maximum number of UEs per network slice and the consumer NF can also request the NSACF to update the number of UEs registered with a network slice.

 5.2.21.2.2 Nnsacf_NumberOfUEsPerSliceAvailabilityCheckAndUpdate service operation